huiyuxie/image_mosaic/README.md

 # Image Mosaic and Inpainting

 ## Overview
 This repository, `image_mosaic`, is dedicated to exploring and implementing advanced optimization models to tackle two specific imaging tasks: inpainting and mosaic generation.
-Our project aims to apply minimization methodologies introduced in academic lectures to solve these complex image processing challenges.
+Our project aims to apply methods introduced in academic lectures to solve these complex image processing challenges.

 ### Objectives
 - **Inpainting**: Address areas of images that are damaged or missing, restoring them by intelligently filling in the gaps based on the information available in the surrounding areas.